 The Best and Worst Thousand Dollars of June 2026

-What was the single best options trade of June 2026 — and what would a thousand dollars in it have become?
-This page answers that question honestly, which means answering it twice: once with the jackpot, and once with the nine thousand near-total losses that surrounded it.
-Everything here is computed AFTER the fact from the stored tape.
-Nobody picked these trades in advance, including us; a hindsight-optimal trade is a measurement of what the month contained, not a strategy.
+What was the single best options trade of June 2026, and what would a thousand dollars in it have become?
+The honest answer comes four times: the jackpot; the anomalous two-contract penny print its headline rests on; the nine thousand near-total losses around it; and the mirror trade, SELLING what the winner bought, where a thousand dollars of collected premium became a six-figure hole.
+Everything is computed AFTER the fact from the stored tape; a hindsight-optimal trade measures what the month contained, not a strategy anyone could have run.
 Every number is a stored query result; expand any panel for the exact SQL.

 The month's biggest multiples